Loading

 REGISTRY NO

 The Galaxy-class U.S.S.
 Enterprise NCC-1701-D was active from 2363 to 2371 and was captained by Jean-Luc Picard.
-It was one of the most storied starships in Federation history at that point, serving as the Federation flagship, making contact with over 30 species, participating in the Klingon Civil War, and being the first starship to travel to another galaxy.
+It was one of the most storied starships in Federation history, serving as the Federation flagship, making contact with over 30 previously-uncontacted civilizations, and participating in the Klingon Civil War.
 It was the fifth Federation starship to bear the name Enterprise.

 U.S.S.
 Enterprise-D Bridge | Deck 1 (2370)